duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 Answer the following questions about flying at home over the duration of this semester.

-We understand that students may have different circumstances regarding local rules of flying one's drone.
-We would like you to look into the local rules of flying your drone.
+We understand that students may be subject to different laws pertaining to how they fly their drone, depending on where they live.
+We would like you to look into the local laws so you can fly your drone legally.

-1. Are there any regional-specific rules in your area of residence that differs from the FAA rules?
+1. Are there any region-specific rules in your area of residence that differs from the FAA rules?
 Can you fly indoors in your place of residence?
 Is there an area nearby that you may be able to fly outside?
 If so, does it need pre-approval?

 2. What are the risks?